 Reconstruction of Persepolis: Main Stairways to Terrace and Gates of Persepolis

-Emperor Cyrus the Great with his Queen, Empress Amitis Shahbanu
+Emperor Darius the Great (Darius I) with his mighty Queen, Atusa Shahbanu

 Reconstruction of Persepolis, the royal ceremonial capital of the Persian Empire

-490 B.C.E. - Persepolis contain information about her wealth, workshops and hundreds of workers of both sexes.
+Irdabama was a highly Successful Historical Business Woman.
+She was a major formidable landowner and controlled a huge workforce.
+She ran her own wine and grain business at the time of Xerxes the Great.
+The fortification tablets at Persepolis contain information about her wealth, workshops and hundreds of workers of both sexes.
 She had her own seal which meant great prestige and power.
 Irdabama proved that possession of enormous property, wealth and good social standing was not limited to Royal women and that everything was possible with hard work and determination.
 Her non-Royal ranks with considerable estate, influence and autonomy.
 She is also well mentioned in international history books.
 Irdabama was just one of the many successful and powerful business women in the ancient Persian World.
 Most of them had the power to use their own seals and letterheads indicating not only their autonomy and independence, but the existence of an equal social system which accepted the authority and independence of women.
-(This section is mainly dedicated to Persian Queens and Warriors, but we just wanted to mention one ancient historical business woman).was a highly Successful Historical Business Woman.
-She was a major formidable landowner and controlled a huge workforce.
-She ran her own wine and grain business at the time of Xerxes the Great.
-The fortification tablets at

 Worth to mention is that over a half millennium after Irdabama, in Europe, Roman women were not allowed to own their very own business and land.
 They were not allowed even to make suggestions.
 Also, women belonging to wealthy families didn’t work.
 Work was reserved thus for slaves and for the lower classes according to Roman and Greek historians.
 In the ancient Greece, women were considered to be inferior species.
-And the situation became worse each century as Abrahamic religions (, , and ) spread throughout Europe and the rest of the world.
+And the situation became worse each century as Abrahamic religions (Judaism, Christianity, and Islam) became widespread.